 An "Incomplete" course may be completed after making a contract with the instructor of that course.
-The contract form is available from the Registrar's office.
+The contract form is available from the Registrar's office and is approved by the Administration Team.
 The contract must be made and filed with the Registrar by the end of the week prior to semester final exams.
-The required work must be completed by the extended due date (not to exceed a calendar year after the completion of the class), or the grade for that course will be reduced accordingly.
+The required work must be completed by the extended due date not to exceed a year (this will generally range from two to twelve months) after the completion of the class, or the grade for that course will be reduced accordingly.
 This may reduce a student's grade to "F." Initiation of the contract is the student's responsibility.
 If there is no contract, the instructor of the course will send the Registrar a final grade even if it is "F."